williamdemeo/IEProps/README.md

 This repository contains an article that had been provisionally accepted for publication pending revisions.
-However, after revising and resubmitting the manuscript, I noticed that I had introduced some serious flaws.
-I am now withdrawing the submission, and plan to publish the corrected version.
+However, after revising and resubmitting the manuscript, I noticed that I had introduced some flaws in the presentation.
+The results of the paper are true as stated, but I am withdrawing the submission, and hope to publish a much improved version instead.

-The latest revision is in the tex directory of this repository.
+This version appears in the tex directory of this repository.

 **Title:** *Interval enforceable properties of finite groups*
 **Author:** William DeMeo [@williamdemeo](https://github.com/williamdemeo)